 - Foul-smelling discharge or unusual bleeding

-- Fever or chills, indicating systemic infection
+- Fever or chills, which can indicate a systemic infection

 Long-term Pelvic Floor Impact